Python-World/snippets/snippets/python/requests.md

 *tags:* python, requests

-`requests`: The datetime module supplies classes for manipulating dates and times.
- The requests module allows you to send HTTP/1.1 requests and parse a response
+`requests`: The requests module allows you to send HTTP/1.1 requests and parse a response

 ### Snippet
 ```